woocommerce/woocommerce/readme.txt

 * Enabled product custom fields panel
 * Renamed custom fields for product data - upgrade script will run when upgrading.
 Some themes may be affected if using 'featured' - it is now '_featured'
 * woocommerce_product_visibility_options filter for backend
+* Shipping method classes/api changed to make rate definition simpler - shipping methods will need updating to stay compatible
+* Change textdomain from woothemes to woocommerce

 = 1.3.2.1 - 15/12/2011 =
 * Category/Ordering fix